culturedigitalskills/2024-digitisation-photogrammetry/episodes/introduction.Rmd

 ::::::::::::::::::::::::::::::::::::: objectives
 <!-- - Explain how to use markdown with the new lesson template
 - Demonstrate how to include pieces of code, figures, and nested challenge blocks-->
-- Explain how the Photogrammetry capturing process works
+- Explains how the Photogrammetry capturing process works

-- Explain the techniques for creating 3d objects from 2d images positioned at a different interval in space with specialized software.
+- Explains the techniques for creating 3d objects from 2d images positioned at a different interval in space with specialized software.
 ::::::::::::::::::::::::::::::::::::::::::::::::